vboyce/Maze/docs/usage_adv.md

 - gulordava.py: gulordava model subclass of lang_model
 - french.py: french model subclass of lang_model

+- limit_repeats.py: has class for limiting repeats of distractors between items

 - utils: has arbitrary functions other files want

 # Things you might want to mess with